Darkempire78/Discord-Tools/README.md

 ## Release Notes
+### 1.3.2
+- Update of the Discord.js snippets
+- Update of the Discord.js template
+- Several small corrections
 ### 1.3.1 (Latest update)
-- Update the Discord.js template
+- Update of the Discord.js template
-- Update the Discord.py template
+- Update of the Discord.py template
 ### 1.3.0
 - Add the Harmony support
 ### 1.2.2